nano1111111/Solidify_SlimeVR/README.md

 - Insert the tray into the case with the battery leads in the upper right corner (when the case's ports and switch are facing you).
 - Insert the assembled PCB into the case, ensuring the USB port of the Wemos D1 Mini does not obstruct the placement.
 - Finally, place the lid.
 It may require some force or minor adjustments by trimming plastic for a proper fit.

 ## Flashing

 You may need to change the I²C address in the firmware.
 Use the web firmware flasher available here "https://slimevr-firmware.bscotch.ca/".
 The tool is straightforward to use.
 However, avoid clicking on any video links on the page as they will lead to a rickroll (seriously).
-## Extensiontracker
-There is a hole in the back of one of the case versions for a 2nd IMU for tracking, the wires can be soldered onto the respectivly named pads on the PCB.

-It is however completly optional and not strictly necessary for the tracker to function properly, if you do use it however please change settings accordingly when going through the flashing procedure.

 ## Strap